Suit seeks to ban Ryan Kelley from Mich. ballot for Jan. 6

 The Michigan Republican Party noted that the lawsuit was filed by attorney Mark Brewer, former head of the state Democratic Party.

-“This extreme attempt will fail and will help us elect a Republican governor to put an end to the disaster Gretchen Whitmer and Joe Biden have been for Michigan,” GOP chairman Ron Weiser said.
+“Claims of insurrection are laughable. … Yes, I am on the ballot August 2.
+Yes, I will be on the ballot November 8,” said Kelley, predicting victory.

 Kelley is among five candidates in the Republican primary on Aug.
-2. The winner will face Whitmer in November.
+2. The winner will face Gov. Gretchen Whitmer in the fall.

 Kelley, a supporter of former President Donald Trump, has acknowledged that he was at the Capitol during the riot but said he didn’t go inside.
 He has pleaded not guilty to disruptive conduct, injuring public property and entering restricted space without permission.